Freight Shipping from Baltimore to Charlotte

 How much does it cost to ship freight from Baltimore to Charlotte?

-Full truckload (FTL) rates from Baltimore, MD to Charlotte, NC currently range from $1,019-$1,256 for a standard dry van load over the 474-mile route.
+Full truckload (FTL) rates from Baltimore, MD to Charlotte, NC currently range $1,019-$1,256 (roughly $2.17-$2.67 per mile over 474 miles).
 LTL shipments typically cost $461-$803 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baltimore to Charlotte?

-Standard FTL transit from Baltimore to Charlotte is approximately 9 hrs by truck over 474 miles.
+Standard FTL transit from Baltimore to Charlotte is approximately 9 hrs by truck over 474 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Baltimore to Charlotte freight?